gotonode/compress/docs/IMPLEMENTATION.md

 Benchmarking Huffman against LZW is done by utilising `Benchmark.java` from this package.

-It takes as input a file to be used in the benchmarking process, and produces, as output, a `BenchmarkResult.java` file.
+It takes as input a file to be used in the benchmarking process, and produces, as output, a BenchmarkResult-object from the `BenchmarkResult.java` file.

-The aforementioned results file is a simple "struct" that contains three pieces of information; compression time (in milliseconds), decompression time (in milliseconds), and the file size of the compressed file (in bytes).
+The aforementioned results object is a simple "struct" that contains three pieces of information; compression time (in milliseconds), decompression time (in milliseconds), and the file size of the compressed file (in bytes).
 All of these values are of the type long.

 This functionality is called by the App-object.
 First, it runs the benchmarking code on the Huffman algorithm, and stores the results in a local variable.
 Then, it runs the same code, using the exact same input file, on LZW and stores the results.